 Cons of Living Off Campus

-While some students may be able to find off campus housing within walking distance to school, others may have to drive.
-This brings its own set of complications, such as traffic and parking on some college campuses can be expensive and competitive.
+While living off campus can provide more flexibility, it may involve having to commute to campus.
+In some cases, students may be able to find off campus housing within walking distance to school but often you will need to drive.
+This brings its own set of complications, such as traffic and parking (which on some campuses can be expensive and competitive).
+Owning and maintaining a car also adds to your college costs.

-A commute may also make it less appealing to participate in on campus events and take advantage of campus amenities like gyms, health centers, and libraries.
+A commute may also make it less appealing to participate in on-campus events and take advantage of campus amenities like gyms, health centers, and libraries.
+Spending time with friends may also take more coordination than just walking down the hall.

-When it comes to living in off campus housing, many students may also not be prepared to take on the responsibilities of adult living.
-While each student’s living situation will vary depending on their specific housing arrangements, many can expect to cook more, clean more, and be more responsible for properly maintaining their off campus housing.
+When it comes to living in off-campus housing, many students may also not be prepared to take on the responsibilities of adult living.
+While each student’s living situation will vary depending on their specific housing arrangements, many can expect to cook more, clean more, and be more responsible for properly maintaining their off- campus housing.
 And if they’re having issues with their roommate, there is no RA to help them clear the air.

 Keeping School Requirements In Mind

 One caveat is that some students may not have a choice about whether they live on campus or not.
 Some colleges and universities require their students to live on campus for a certain amount of years.
-This is a more common requirement for freshman students as colleges want them to integrate into campus life and feel engaged and supported.
+This is a more common requirement for freshman students, as colleges want them to integrate into campus life and feel engaged and supported.

-If a student does not want to live on campus, despite there being a requirement to do so, it’s worth seeing if the school allows students to petition to live off campus.
+If you don’t want to live on campus, despite there being a requirement to do so, it’s worth seeing if the school allows students to petition to live off campus.
+Allowances are sometimes made for students whose families live nearby or who have health issues or specific dietary requirements that can’t be met easily through on-campus dining options.

 On the other end of the spectrum, some colleges only guarantee housing on-campus for a certain number of years, resulting in students living off campus at one time or another.